-Master of Science Programme in Mechanical Engineering with emphasis on Structural Mechanics 120 credits
+Master’s Programme in Mechanical Engineering – Structural Mechanics 120 credits

 The programme consists of 120 credits and leads to a two-year Master’s degree.